MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

-# Introduction to Shell scripting; Using Linux in practical Bioinformatics Problems; and Introduction to Parallel and distributed computing
+# Introduction to Shell scripting; Useful Linux commands to solve common Bioinformatics tasks; and Introduction to Parallel and distributed computing

 **Center for Research Informatics, University of Chicago**